tanho63/tanho.ca/content/posts/talks/2023-03_shinyconf2023_debugging/index.md

 ---
-title: "DIY Pest Control: Effectively Debugging Shiny Apps"
+title: "Effectively Debugging Shiny Apps"
 layout: single
 summary: |
   A talk given virtually at Shiny Conf 2023 on some effective patterns for